7 Tips for Success in Online Guitar Courses

 Success!
 Have fun

-We play guitar for fun.
+We play the guitar for fun.
 So if we take a guitar course online, it should be fun.

 And what makes something fun?
 Novelty, challenge, new perspectives….